 I’ve written an article where one pharmaceutical researcher looked over ancient Chinese texts to see if there were any potential treatments for malaria.
 She examined over 3000 possibilities to find one that worked – she actually did preclinical studies on many of those ancient Chinese remedies.
 Remember, this was a win for scientific research, not Traditional Chinese Medicine – nearly all of the remedies didn’t work or lacked biological plausibility for further study.

-Most of the basic pharmaceutical drug development isn’t based random guesses.
+Most of the basic pharmaceutical drug development isn’t based on random guesses.
 It’s based on what we know about biology.

 Once basic research provides a hint as to which way to go, or by random luck, a researcher discovers a compound that has superior potential effects on some medical condition, actual drug discovery begins.
 Although historical pharmaceutical drug development was basically sifting through libraries of chemical compounds and small molecules, including natural products or extracts, and then screening them in cell culture or whole organisms, modern drug discovery has become much more rapid and targeted.

 With human genetic information – along with the ability to quickly synthesize larger and more complex molecules – modern pharmacology employs high throughput screening of libraries of large bio-molecules against isolated biological targets which are hypothesized to be disease modifying.
-Like “reverse engineering,” this is sometimes known as reverse pharmacology or target base drug discovery.
+Like “reverse engineering,” this is sometimes known as reverse pharmacology or target-based drug discovery.

-Today, computers can design biological molecules that do an even better job at than nature.
+Today, computers can design biological molecules that do an even better job than nature.
 Most of you know about penicillin, a basic antibiotic that was accidentally discovered by observations that bacteria were killed by the Penicillium mold.
-Of course, it’s probably not wise to eat a bunch of mold to treat a bacterial infection, so the active ingredient, penicillin was isolated.
+Of course, it’s probably not wise to eat a bunch of molds to treat a bacterial infection, so the active ingredient, penicillin was isolated.